starsite/FileMaker-Swift/README.md

 ## Set Global Fields (function)*
 Data API v18 only.
 Only an error `code` is returned with this function.
-Note: this function is very similar to `editRecordWith(id)`.
+Note: this function is very similar to `editRecordWith(id:)`.
 Both accept a simple set of key-value pairs, and they're both PATCH methods.
-The primary difference is the `/globals` endpoint.
+The main difference is the payload key and the `/globals` endpoint.
 ```swift
 // set global fields -> (code)
 func setGlobalFields(token: String, payload: [String: Any], completion: @escaping (String) -> Void) {